deeplearning4j/deeplearning4j/index.md

 ### purpose

 Deeplearning4j is the first commercial-grade deep-learning library for Java.
-It is meant to be used in business environments, rather than serve as a research tool for extensive data exploration.
+It is meant to be used in business environments, rather than as a research tool for extensive data exploration.
 Deeplearning4j is most helpful in solving distinct problems (like identifying cat faces).

 Deeplearning4j aims to be cutting-edge plug and play, more convention than configuration.
 By following its conventions, you get an infinitely scalable deep-learning architecture.
 It's made for data input and neural net training at scale, and its output should be highly compact and accurate predictive models.